enr/xite/README.markdown

     ./gradlew -q

-If you have Gradle 0.8, you can use Gradle directly (to avoid the download):
+If you have Gradle 0.8, you can use Gradle directly (to avoid the download, 18M circa):

     gradle -q